Repeating crossbow

 The repeating crossbow (連弩 (Lián Nǔ)), also known as the repeater crossbow, and the Zhuge crossbow (諸葛弩 (Zhūgě nǔ), also romanized Chu-ko-nu) due to its association with the Three Kingdoms-era strategist Zhuge Liang (181–234 AD), is a crossbow invented during the Warring States period in China that combined the bow spanning, bolt placing, and shooting actions into one motion.

 The earliest archaeological evidence of the repeating crossbow is found in the state of Chu, but it uses a pistol grip that is different from the later and more commonly known Ming dynasty design.

-Although the repeating crossbow was in use throughout most of Chinese history until the late Qing dynasty, it was generally regarded as a non-military weapon suited for women, defending households against robbers, and even hunting.
+Although the repeating crossbow was in use throughout most of Chinese history until the late Qing dynasty, it was generally regarded as a non-military weapon suited for women, defending households against robbers when used as a handheld weapon.
+The military typically uses larger, heavier, stationary designs as siege and naval weaponry.

 History

 According to the Wu-Yue Chunqiu (history of the Wu-Yue War), written in the Eastern Han dynasty, the repeating crossbow was invented during the Warring States Period by a Mr. Qin from the State of Chu.
 This is corroborated by the earliest archaeological evidence of repeating crossbows, which was excavated from a Chu burial site at Tomb 47 at Qinjiazui, Hubei Province, and has been dated to the 4th century BC, during the Warring States Period (475 - 220 BC).
 Unlike repeating crossbows of later eras, the ancient double-shot repeating crossbow uses a pistol grip and a rear-pulling mechanism for arming.
 The Ming repeating crossbow uses an arming mechanism that requires its user to push a rear lever upwards and downwards back and forth.
 Although handheld repeating crossbows were generally weak and required additional poison, probably aconite, for lethality, much larger mounted versions appeared during the Ming dynasty.

 In 180 AD, Yang Xuan used a type of repeating crossbow powered by the movement of wheels:

 The invention of the repeating crossbow has often been attributed to Zhuge Liang, but he in fact had nothing to do with it.
 This misconception is based on a record attributing improvements to the multiple bolt crossbows to him.

 During the Ming dynasty, repeating crossbows were used on ships.

 Although the repeating crossbow has been used throughout Chinese history and is attested as late as 19th century Qing dynasty in battle against the Japanese, it was generally not regarded as an important military weapon.
-The Wubei Zhi, written during the 17th century, says that it was favored by people in the southeast but lacked in strength and its bolts tended not to harm anyone.
+The Wubei Zhi, written during the 17th century, says that it was favored by people in southeast China but lacked in strength and its bolts tended not to harm anyone.
 The functions of the repeating crossbow listed in the text are primarily non-military: tiger hunting, defending fortified houses, and usage by timid men and women.
 According to the Tiangong Kaiwu, also written during the 17th century, the repeating crossbow is only useful against robbers.